DeltaEpsilon7787/xlsxwriter-celldsl/doc/basic.rst

 Besides keeping track of submitted operations, this method also performs some preprocessing, providing several short forms of common operations, namely for writing and movement.

-:ref:`ops module <api-ops>` exports two types of names: operation classes and base operation instances.
+:ref:`ops module <api-ops>` exports types of names: operation classes and base operation instances.

-Each instance has a verb-like name and its respective class is the same name ending with *Op*.
+Each instance has a verb-like name and all classes are located in `classes` submodule.
-So, `ops.Write` is an instance of `ops.WriteOp`.

 As `commit` accepts instances, not classes, this means you don't need to instantiate your own base instances.